1910s in Western fashion: World War I

-Furthermore, people were dressing less extravagantly due to funds being put toward the war effort.
+People were also dressing less extravagantly due to funds being put toward the war effort.
 According to Eileen Collard, Coco Chanel took notice of this and introduced costume jewelry.
 She replaced expensive necklaces with glass or crystal beads.
 "Without grading them to size, she mixed pearls with other beads to fashion original jewelry to be worn with her designs" that were inspired by women joining the workforce.

 Footwear

 Shoes had high, slightly curved heels.
 Shorter skirts put an emphasis on stockings, and gaiters were worn with streetwear in winter.
 "Tango shoes" inspired by the dance craze had criss-crossing straps at the ankles that peeked out from draped and wrapped evening skirts.

 During the war years, working women wore sensible laced shoes with round toes and lower wedge heels.

 Hairstyles and hats

 Simple felt hats, turbans, and clouds of tulle replaced the styles of headgear popular in the preceding decade.
 Large hats with wide brims and broad hats with face-shadowing brims were the height of fashion in the early years of the decade, gradually shrinking to smaller hats with flat brims.
 Short, bobbed hair – the "bob cut" – was introduced to Paris fashion in 1909 and spread to avant-garde circles in England during the war.
 Dancer, silent film actress and fashion trendsetter Irene Castle helped spread the fashion for short hairstyles in America.
 Hair, even short hair, was frequently supplemented with postiches, small individual wigs, curls, or false buns which were incorporated into the hairstyle.